 A real estate fund works like a mutual fund.
 It allows investors with little experience and funds to invest in real estate.

-Depending on the broker you have selected, you will be able to know where your money is invested.
-Plus, you will also have to pay a commission or fee for the same.
+Depending on the broker you select, you will be able to know where your money is invested.
+Keep in mind that you will also have to pay a commission or fee the fund to manage the investment.

 Since money is invested in a number of assets, your risk is greatly diversified.
 Plus, since you do not own the property, you do not need to spend a lot to have a share in the profit.